Adidas Ace 17.1 Firm Ground

 Features of the Adidas Ace 17.1 Firm Ground

-- Building from the previous model, there were several changes showcased into the Adidas Ace 17.1 Firm Ground football boots.
+- Building from the previous soccer cleat model, there were several changes showcased into the Adidas Ace 17.1 Firm Ground soccer cleats.
 This model features a women and men’s version as well.

 - Starting with the upper of the men’s version of these cleats; instead of having a full PrimeKnit cover like its predecessor, this model fused it with a new technology called ControlSkin - this material has been primarily placed in the midfoot while the PrimeKnit covers the toe-box.
 For women, the Adidas Ace 17.1 features a Kangaroo leather forefoot with a PrimeMesh on the quarter.

-- While the tongue is non-existent for the men’s version, it has a PureCut control fit collar which is elasticated and helps the foot slide in and out of the boot.
-A pull-tab on the heel is also available to slip into the boots with ease.
+- While the tongue is non-existent for the men’s version, it has a PureCut control fit collar which is elasticated and helps the foot slide in and out of the cleat.
+A pull-tab on the heel is also available to slip into the cleats with ease.

-- The inside of these football cleats features a synthetic leather liner that adds comfort when worn.
+- The inside of these firm ground soccer cleats features a synthetic leather liner that adds comfort when worn.

 - The soleplate utilizes the SprintFrame technology which was also used in the Adidas Ace 16 line.

 With the lacing system included in the Adidas Ace 17.1 Firm Ground, it has a customized and snug sock-like fit.
-These football shoes are available in men’s sizes 7 to 10.5.
+The lacing system found is similar to that of the well-known Adidas Predator 18.1 FG as well as the Adidas Predator 19.1 FG cleat.
+These soccer shoes are available in men’s sizes 7 to 10.5.
 And the women’s version is available in sizes 5 to 10.5.

 Making small but notable changes to its predecessor, the Adidas Ace 17.1 for men still, features a PrimeKnit upper with the addition of the ControlSkin technology in the midfoot.

 The PrimeKnit offers support by wrapping the forefoot all the while maintaining comfort.
 It also helps keep water and debris out.
 On the other hand, the ControlSkin, which is a thinner and more structured version of the PrimeKnit, covers the midfoot.
-This technology makes sure that the football boot has a snug fit and ensures lockdown.
+This technology makes sure that the soccer cleat has a snug fit and ensures lockdown.

 Furthermore, the upper for the women’s version is kangaroo leather and a PrimeMesh quarter.
 This combination ensures comfort and a sock-like fit to help the player move with instinct.